 Questions About Transferring Your Investment?

 Most people who operate a business believe that their family will control their estate for years.
 Unfortunately, only about one-third of businesses transition to the second family generation.
 As a result, your business may have a reduced ability to maximize your wealth.
 Alternatively, you may be looking to maximize the benefit of exiting your business.
 In these cases, it can be easy to overlook details that can impact your sale.
 Furthermore, negotiations can easily turn stressful and emotional.
-If you are preparing to exit your business investment, then our business succession planning attorneys can help.
+If you are preparing to exit your business investment, then our attorneys can help.
+We provide business succession planning in Modesto and the surrounding areas.

 What Is Business Succession Planning?

 Succession planning determines how you are going to transfer your ownership interests in a business.
 Generally, this process involves sale, generational handover, cash-in of shareholder stake and/or management buyout.
 Usually, this is known as an “exit strategy.”
 As a rule, an exit strategy should address retirement planning and include a roadmap for succession.
 This roadmap can bring you security, as it will clearly define what happens after certain events.
 Thus, your business can mitigate risks that would affect its survival in the future.

 Sometimes people think business succession planning is not a one-time event.
 However, for your transfer to be successful, the process must occur frequently.
 For this reason, our business succession planning attorneys focus on your goals and concerns.
 Further, we can update business plans as your needs evolve.
 By hearing your story, we can build and update a plan that brings you a favorable outcome.
 As a result, we can work to maximize the return on your investment.